Firefighters help prepare dinner for kids after Missouri mom sent to hospital

-Alicia Watson said the pasta meal she was making resulted in second-degree burns on her legs and feet from the boiling water.
+Alicia Watson said the pasta meal she was making resulted in second-degree burns on her legs and feet from the boiling water, KTVI reports.

 “I was going to drain the potatoes, and the water tipped over,” she said.
 “When the water tipped over, I slipped and fell.
 The water fell back on my legs, so I instantly called the kids, and the kids kind of panicked, and of course, the firefighters and paramedics came.”